Top COVID-19 Questions From Moms-to-Be, Answered

 Watch, Hospital Bag Essentials During Covid-19:

 Follow local and federal guidelines.
-Right now, it’s critical that we flatten the curve of infected individuals or else we run the risk of overwhelming the supply of medical equipment for those who may need it.
+Right now, it’s critical that the curve of infected individuals remain flat or else we run the risk of overwhelming the supply of medical equipment for those who may need it.

 Individual cities and states all have different guidelines, but right now the CDC and federal government recommend: